ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 We then have C-E-G-B. Play this on your instrument of choice.

-For guitar players I suggest the following voicings :
+For guitar players I suggest the following voicing :

 ```
    Cmaj7